 From Racing Pigeons to Mourning Doves

 Exactly how racing pigeons navigate their way home is unclear.
-A dominant theory is that they use the position and angle of the sun, along with landmarks, to navigate the direction of flight.
-However, there are examples of pigeon races taking place during sunny, clear weather when large numbers of participants simply vanish.
-In June 2021, only about 10 percent of 250,000 birds released across the UK made it home within the expected timeframe.
-It was a clear day but many birds straggled home much later, and some remain missing today; some flew in the wrong direction and several ended up in other countries.
-One is believed to have been spotted in Majorca, Spain, nearly 1000 miles (1610 km) away.
+A favored theory is that they use the position and angle of the sun and landmarks.
+However, often races take place during sunny, clear weather, yet large numbers disappear.
+In June 2021, about 10 percent of the 250,000 birds released across the UK for a competition made it home on time, but the others either straggled home much later or are still missing.

-As for doves, there are 15 varieties in North America, with the mourning dove, named for its haunting and sad cooing sound, by far the most common.
-It is resident across two-thirds of the North American continent, and has an estimated population of about two million breeding birds.
-They are friendly, attractive birds, often seen in backyards where they feed both on the ground, under bird feeders, and on platform feeders.
-Some US states regard them gamebirds.
+As for doves, there are 15 varieties in North America, with the mourning dove by far the most common.
+It is resident across two-thirds of North America and has an estimated population of two million.
+Doves are distinguished from pigeons by their smaller size and fanned tail; however, there is no scientific difference between the two types of bird.
+Doves are friendly, attractive birds, often seen in backyards where they feed on the ground under bird feeders, or on platform feeders.

-My childhood days during the 1950s in the UK exposed me to summer time visits from turtle doves, now seriously threatened in that country, with under 15,000 pairs currently breeding.
-There was also the more frequently observed collared dove, with over one million pairs, and the stock dove.
-Probably my favorite was the wood pigeon, the UK’s largest and commonest pigeon, and whose nest of twigs often allowed me to see the presence of two white eggs before I climbed the tree.
+In the UK, during my childhood days, I enjoyed the summer-time visits from turtle doves, a species that is now seriously threatened in Britain.
+Today there are under 15,000 pairs breeding.
+The UK is also home to the collared dove and the stock dove.
+Probably my most favorite is the wood pigeon, the UK’s largest and commonest pigeon, and one whose nest of twigs often allowed me to see the two white eggs it contained before I climbed the tree.

 (Author’s note: I would like to thank my friend Ted Adams of Pacheco Valley, CA who encouraged this article by providing me with a copy of the 1965 edition of the Encyclopedia of Pigeon Breeds by Wendell M. Levi.
-Long ago, Ted was the keeper of about 50 homing pigeons, and subsequently changed to breed show birds such as Fantails and Jacobins.)
+Long ago, Ted was the caretaker of about 50 homing pigeons)